favourablegroup/hydrogenerative/README.md

     1.9 User Feedback and Input:

     Seek input from potential users and stakeholders in the marine technology and infrastructure field.
-Their insights can help we refine our objectives and scope.
+Their insights can help us refine our objectives and scope.

     1. **Identify Key Stakeholders:**